ckan/ckan/doc/user-guide.rst

 #.
 CKAN displays the "Create an Organization" page.

 #.
-Enter a name for the Organization, and, optionally, a description and image
+Enter a name for the organization, and, optionally, a description and image
-   URL for the Organization's home page.
+   URL for the organization's home page.

 #.
 Select the "Create Organization" button.
-CKAN creates your Organization and
+CKAN creates your organization and
    displays its home page.
-Initially, of course, the Organization has no datasets.
+Initially, of course, the organization has no datasets.

 .. image:: images/create_organization.jpg

 You can now change the access privileges to the organization for other users - see :ref:`managing_an_organization` below.
-You can also create datasets owned by the Organization; see :ref:`adding_a_new_dataset` above.
+You can also create datasets owned by the organization; see :ref:`adding_a_new_dataset` above.

 .. note::

-    Depending on how CKAN is set up, you may not be authorized to create new Organizations.
-In this case, if you need a new Organization, you will need to contact your site administrator.
+    Depending on how CKAN is set up, you may not be authorized to create new organizations.
+In this case, if you need a new organization, you will need to contact your site administrator.